djangodeployment/django-deployment-book/02-dns.rst

 you screw things up, even if you fix or revert things, it may be days before the system works again**.
 So you need to read carefully.

-You open your browser and type http://djangodeployment.com/.
-The first thing your browser does is find the IP address of the machine djangodeployment.com.
+When you open your browser and type http://djangodeployment.com/, the first thing your browser does is find the IP address of the machine djangodeployment.com.
 For this, it asks a component of the operating system called the "resolver": "What is the IP address of djangodeployment.com?"
 After some time (usually from a few ms to a few